Value Flows: Value flows

 Importantly, these definitions only instantiate the functional form of the new vector field $v_{k + 1}$ and the new probability density path $p_{k + 1}$, missing a connection between them.
 Establishing an explicit relationship between the new vector field $v_{k + 1}$ and the new probability density path $p_{k + 1}$ requires using the continuity equation (Eq.~\ref{eq:continuity-eq}) between the vector field $v_k$ and its probability density path $p_k$, which we show in the following proposition.

 \begin{proposition}[Informal] Given the vector field $v_k$ that generates the probability density path $p_{k}$, the new vector field $v_{k + 1}$ generates the new probability density path $p_{k + 1}$. \end{proposition} See~\aref{appendix:flow-distributional-return-estimiation} for the detailed statement and a proof.
 There are two implications of this proposition.
-First, since the new vector field $v_{k + 1}$ generates the new probability density path $p_{k + 1}$, applying the distributional Bellman operator to the probability density path $p_{k}$ is equivalent to learning a vector field $v_{k + 1}$ that satisfies Eq.~\ref{eq:v-kp1-def}.
+First, since the new vector fireld $v_{k + 1}$ generates the new probability density path $p_{k + 1}$, applying the distributional Bellman operator to the probability density path $p_{k}$ is equivalent to learning a vector field $v_{k + 1}$ that satisfies Eq.~\ref{eq:v-kp1-def}.
 This implication allows us to convert the problem of estimating the full return distribution into the problem of learning a vector field, which naturally fits into the flow-matching framework.
 Second, since the distributional Bellman operator $\gT^{\pi}$ is a $\gamma$-contraction, repeatly applying $\gT^{\pi}$ to the probability density path $p_{k}$ guarantees convergence to $p^{\star}(z^t \mid t, s, a)$ (Eq.~\ref{eq:opt-prob-density-path}).
 Therefore, we can construct a flow matching loss to learn the vector field $v_{k + 1}$ with a guarantee to converge toward $v^{\star}$.

-\paragraph{The distributional flow matching losses.} We now derive the preliminary flow matching losses for estimating the return distribution only using transition samples from the dataset $D$.\footnote{In this case, we do not have full access to the distributions of policy $\pi(a \mid s)$ and transition $p(s' \mid s, a)$.} Given the vector field $v_k$, one simple approach to learn a new vector field $v$ satisfying the update rule in Eq.~\ref{eq:v-kp1-def} is minimizing the mean squared error (MSE) between $v$ and $v_{k + 1}$.
+\paragraph{The distributional flow matching losses.} We now derive the preliminary flow matching losses for estimating the return distribution only using transition samples from the dataset $D$.
+Given the vector field $v_k$, one simple approach to learn a new vector field $v$ satisfying the update rule in Eq.~\ref{eq:v-kp1-def} is to minimize the mean squared error (MSE) between $v$ and $v_{k + 1}$.
 We call this loss the \emph{distributional flow matching} (DFM) loss:

 It is easy to verify that $\argmin_v \gL_{\text{DFM}}(v, v_k) = v_{k + 1}$ (see~\lemmaref{lemma:dist-fm-minimizer} in~\autoref{appendix:theoretical-analysis}).
 Similar to the standard flow matching loss~\citep{lipman2023flow}, this loss function is not practical because of \emph{(1)} the unknown transition probability density $p(s' \mid s, a)$, and \emph{(2)} the intractable integral (the expectation) in the vector field $v_{k + 1}$.
 To tackle the issue of the intractable vector field $v_{k + 1}$, we optimize the alternative \emph{distributional conditional flow matching} (DCFM) loss: